 - Free 2nd trademark search and filing, if the first search shows significant conflicts with the chosen name

-- Up to 3 responses to Examiner's Reports - no matter how long it takes to do the work, you don't pay any additional fees.
+- Responding to Examiner's Reports - no matter how long it takes to do the work, you don't pay any additional fees.
 Note: This is normally where legal fees add up for those who don't have a flat fee package.

 If you have any questions regarding the trademark process, give us a call at (778) 565-4700 and one of our trademark lawyers will gladly help guide you in the right direction.